Automating Jira ticket creation for test failures using TestDriver CLI and Jira GitHub Actions

 If any tests failed, the create-jira-ticket job uses the atlassian/gajira-create action to create a new Jira ticket.
 The ticket includes:

-• Summary: A brief description of the failure.
+• Summary: A brief description of the failure with repository information.

-• Description: Detailed information about the failure, including the test summary and markdown output from TestDriver.
+• Description: Detailed information about the failure, including repository details, workflow run links, and the captured test output.

 - name: Create Jira Ticket